opencor/opencor.github.io/user/_sources/plugins/organisation/pmrWorkspacesWindow.rst.txt

 **Note:** you should always see the *unstaged* version of an icon.
 The only case where you will see the *staged* version is if something went wrong during synchronisation.
-Indeed, synchronisation is done using `Git <https://git-scm.com/>`__ and it may be that something caused it to fail (e.g. loss of Internet connection), in which case you will likely have to fix the problem yourself, using `Git <https://git-scm.com/>`__.
+Indeed, synchronisation is done using `Git <https://git-scm.com/>`__ and it may be that something caused it to fail (e.g., loss of Internet connection), in which case you will likely have to fix the problem yourself, using `Git <https://git-scm.com/>`__.